 Transit Operations Facility Title VI Siting Analysis

 FTA Title VI Circular 4702.1B Title VI Requirements and Guidelines for Federal Transit Administration Recipients requires that federal funding recipients complete a siting analysis during the planning stages with regard to where a project is located.
 This Analysis ensures that the location of the proposed Transit Operations Facility is selected without regard to race, color, or national origin.
-The findings of the report will be presented at the June 13, 2017 Standing Committee and the Board will be asked to approve the Analysis on June 22, 2017.
+The report was approved by the BART Board of Directors on June 22, 2017.
 You can download the report here.